Spectro Team · April 19, 2026 · 8 min read

-FLAC vs WAV vs AIFF for DJs: Which Format Should You Use?
+FLAC vs WAV vs AIFF for DJs: Best Format?

 If you ask ten DJs which audio format they use, you'll get at least four different answers and probably a mild argument.
 WAV is the standard.
 AIFF is what Mac users swear by.
 FLAC is what audiophiles insist on.
 MP3 is what everyone actually has in their library whether they admit it or not.